 Sports Massage for Cricket injury prevention

-- Getting a regular sports massage can flush your muscles of waste products and release tight knots, lumps, and bumps.
+- Getting a regular sports massage can flush your muscles with waste products and release tight knots, lumps, and bumps.

 - If left, these lumps and bumps in muscles may cause strains and tears.